Promiscuous (song): Chart performance

 In Canada, the single's music video debuted on MuchMusic's MuchOnDemand after an interview with Furtado on May 8, 2006.
 On May 27, 2006, "Promiscuous" debuted inside the top five on the Canadian Singles Chart, and on June 17, it became Furtado's first Canadian number one single.
 It spent twenty-five weeks on the singles chart, and returned to number two after the commercial release of Loose, but was the year's shortest-running number-one single.
 In April 2008, the Canadian Recording Industry Association (CRIA) began certifying ringtone sales, and "Promiscuous" was included in its debut list, having sold 120,000 copies in Canada.
 The single was certified 3× Platinum in January 2007 for digital download sales, denoting sales of 60,000 copies.

-In the United States, "Promiscuous" debuted at number sixty-four on the Billboard Hot 100 for the week of May 20, 2006.
+In the United States, "Promiscuous" debuted at number sixty-four on the Billboard Hot 100 for the week of May 20, 2006, it became her third charted single on the Hot 100 and her first entry since 2001.
 On July 8, it topped the Billboard Hot 100, becoming her first number one single.
 It spent six weeks at the top spot and was replaced by Fergie's "London Bridge".
 The song reached the top position on Billboard Pop Songs and Hot Dance Club Play chart.
 "Promiscuous" reached number twenty-two on the Billboard Hot R&B/Hip-Hop Songs and number thirty-six on Hot Latin Songs chart.
 The song was certified platinum by the Recording Industry Association of America (RIAA) for sales of one million digital copies.
 It also made number three on the Billboard Hot 100-year-end chart and number forty-four on the decade-end chart.
 As of August 2009, the song sold over 2,817,000 digital downloads in the United States.